 So you want to give back this festive season or all year round?

 Since starting my own little drive, I get quite a few requests about donation drop-offs, volunteering spots and general information about charities.
-I’ve been busy organising drop-offs and volunteering since 2014 so I figured it was time to list where you can get started in Cape Town.
+I’m not an expert, but I’ve been organising and volunteering since 2014 so I figured it was time to share where you can get started in Cape Town.

 St Anne’s Homes

-Located in Woodstock, this organisation is known for assisting homeless at-risk women and their children.
+Located in Woodstock, this organisation is known for assisting homeless, at-risk women and their children.
 St Anne’s takes donations (of any kind) and has an application form for potential volunteers.
 I’ve been supporting them with donations since 2014 and really love the work they do.
-For more information, head on over to their website.
+For more information on how you can help – just head over to their website.

 The Haven Night Shelter

 There are several Haven offices/shelters located in and around Cape Town.
-You can drop off goods or participate in their Buy-A-Bed campaign, which allows people to make the shelter more accessible for homeless people.
-You pay for a few nights upfront and assist the shelter in housing other homeless people who may not have the funds to stay for the night.
+You can drop off goods or participate in their Buy-A-Bed campaign and these ongoing donations help make the shelter more accessible.
+You pay for a few nights upfront and assist the Haven in providing housing to people who may not have the funds to stay for the night.
 The Haven also has a volunteer program, which is perfect for a big group to spend some time giving back.
 Get all the details from the official website.

 Pride Shelter Trust

 The only LGBTQIAP+ short term residential facility shelter in Africa (yes, really), the Pride Shelter does incredible work.
 It’s hard enough to come out, then having to deal with being displaced?
 The Pride Shelter provides a very necessary service in the Mother City.
 According to the official website, “The Pride Shelter has aided and accommodated over 700 LGBTQIA+ individuals facing a crisis/trauma period in their lives”.
 You can find out about volunteering, donations and their fundraising market on their website and Facebook page.